 It is also important to analyze how you did in your interview.
 Once you walk away from the interview room and are in a place that is calm, ask yourself, “How did I answer the questions and how did the interviewer react?”
 “Was there something different I could have done?”, “Was I myself all through the interview session?” and so on.
 Once you start analyzing this experience, you become wiser and are able to do even better next time around.
 If you have already done your best, then there are high chances of getting the job!

 3. Write a thank-you email after an interview

 If you had an interview in the morning then it is better to send a thank you email by the end of the day to your interviewer.
 However, if you had an interview in the afternoon or early evening, then it is ok to send the same by the next morning.
 Some of the important points you can consider including in the email note include some of your strengths for the job you are applying to or trying to answer some questions that you had a hard time answering to while you were at the interview.
 Most hiring managers expect their interviewees to remain in touch with them and, therefore, when you send them a thank note via email, they will feel really good.
 It also gives you the opportunity to clarify something you said that you feel you did not really express accurately enough.

 4. Connect on LinkedIn after the interview

 Send a tailored LinkedIn connection request a day or two after the email.
 It shows that you follow up and it shows that it was not just another interview for you.
 It also gives you the opportunity to build up a personal relationship as well as a professional relationship.
 LinkedIn is one of the best tools to help you find a new job.
-You can join groups and follow companies which are relevant to your field.
+You can join groups and follow companies that are relevant to your field.